 A team of fishermen started trawling the Sound’s bed, dreading the worst, and the farmers scoured their fields.
 It was the professor, out on a boat with Captain Davis, who suggested they check Land’s End.
 Nobody was keen to go out there, nobody but Dottie Roi.
 Her ancestors, after all, had built the temple the Sea Mother devoured for whatever reason the fickle sea could have.
 And she’d always been odd.

 As they came up to the wrecked lighthouse and the ruined temple, the crewmen noticed something that had them leaning against the railing for support.
-Captain Davis dropped his pipe, then removed his pipe, while the professor looked on in confused horror.
+Captain Davis dropped his pipe, then removed his hat, while the professor looked on in confused horror.

 Sitting on the dome was Dottie’s electric lantern, lit bright as a star in the gloom.